Julia Haig Gaisser

-Julia Haig Gaisser is an American classical scholar.
+Julia Haig Gaisser (born 1941) is an American classical scholar.
 She is Eugenia Chase Guild Professor Emeritus of the Humanities and Professor of Latin at Bryn Mawr College, Pennsylvania.
 She specializes in Latin poetry and its reception by Renaissance humanists.

 Career

-Being awarded a scholarship by the Marshall Aid Commemoration Commission of London, Julia Haig Gaisser studied at the University of Edinburgh where she obtained her PhD under the supervision of Prof. Arthur James Beattie, presenting the thesis "A structural analysis of the disgressions in the Iliad and the Odyssey".
+Being awarded a scholarship by the Marshall Aid Commemoration Commission of London, Julia Haig Gaisser studied at the University of Edinburgh where she obtained her PhD under the supervision of Prof. Arthur James Beattie, presenting the thesis "A structural analysis of the digressions in the Iliad and the Odyssey".
 She has taught graduate courses on Republican and Augustan poetry at Bryn Mawr until 2006, when she retired to pursue her research full time.
 That same year, she was elected to the American Philosophical Society.
 She has written on Catullus, Renaissance manuscripts and commentaries, and the social life of Renaissance humanists.
 She is working on the translation of the dialogues of Giovanni Pontano for the I Tatti Renaissance Library.